| Create RecycledGarden Design Elements

 have value.
 This system is NOT sustainable, so why not start right

 now to change the harmful trend.
+Being an environmentalist at

 heart, I've always preferred recycling everything possible.
 We all